-It’s January, which means that tax season is officially here.
-Before you start panicking about getting your receipts together and setting an appointment with your tax preparer, we’re here to help ease some of the stress before you even make the call.
+It’s March, which means that tax season is officially here and RIGHT AROUND THE CORNER.
+But don't panic.
+We’re here to help ease some of the stress before you start scrambling to collect receipts and scour your bank statement..
 Sure, taxes can be a drag, (or something to look forward to if you know you’re bound to get a tax refund), but if you’re like most independent contractors or freelancers, you might have to owe a hefty amount of money back to your state and the IRS.

 However, there are so many things tax payers fail to claim in their yearly taxes that could definitely help ease the fees that you owe back.
 To help you get a tax break, we’ve listed some of the most overlooked write-off items that people fail to claim.

 If you contribute to your community and help with charitable work, or give charitable donations that include out-of-pocket costs, your good deeds may be rewarded with a tax write-off.
 If you’ve donated food for a soup kitchen, bought clothes for a women’s shelter, or even driven your car for charity, make sure to keep those receipts as they can work as a great tax deduction.

 Job hunting can be time consuming, and without realizing it, you spend money heading from interview to interview.
 If you’re unemployed, and you’ve spent money on transportation, printing new business cards or resumes, or have paid a hefty amount to an employment agency to help you land a job, you can definitely deduct these and other qualifying expenses this tax season.

 Moving expenses for your first job

 Once you’ve moved past the job hunting phase and have landed your dream job on the other side of the town, or even the other side the country, you’ll need to move closer to your job.
 If you’re moving farther than 50 miles away, you can write-off your moving expenses this season, including transportation.

 Child care credit